 Little princess of Natureâ€™s kingdom in West Sikkim

 Situated in the western part of Sikkim, Pelling is among the most dazzling jewels in its crown.
-For ages the beautiful small hill town has been alluring the wanderlusts.
+For ages, the beautiful small hill town has been alluring the wanderlusts.
 Located at a height of over 7000 feet (7,200 ft approx) Pelling is a small hamlet from where one can catch the best glimpse of the astonishing Kanchenjunga.
 The distance is so close that one may feel like talking to the snow-capped peak.
-Here the day starts with the snowy crowns changing colours from pink to golden to white and it ends with an indescribable shade of fiery orange.
+Here the day starts with the snowy crowns changing colors from pink to gold to white and it ends with an indescribable shade of fiery orange.

 Hotels & Resorts in Pelling